PBaciu/tabToMXL/README.md

 # tabToMXL

 # Introduction
-The tabToMXL is a java application that can be downloaded on to a personal computer, which will convert tablature made for percussion, guitar, and bass guitar from a “.txt” format to a ".xml" format.
+tabToMXL is a java application which will convert tablature made for percussion, guitar, and bass guitar from a “.txt” format to a ".xml" format.

 The specific xml format being used is musicxml and there are various resources on the web that will allow conversion from the resultant musicxml file into sheet music.

 # Functionality
-Currently, our application supports input in the form of plain text (pasted into a text box), or the selection of a .txt file from the user's file system.
+Currently, our application supports input in the form of plain text (pasted into a text area), or the selection of a .txt file from the user's file system.
 The parser is a work in progress and no matter what input tab is submitted, one predetermined output will be generated.

+# Requirements
+tabToMXL uses Java 15.0.2
+Please ensure that version 15.0.2 of java is installed on your machine prior to setup.

 # Setup
 Outlined below are instructions for setting up the project in both IntelliJ and Eclipse.

   ### Eclipse

+  #### Downloading the project via zip file
   1. Download the zip file from this repository.<br />
   ![image](https://user-images.githubusercontent.com/77293069/108298248-a4c86280-716a-11eb-8faa-70209c86a642.png)<br /><br />
   2. Unzip the file using some file extractor software.<br />